 Gaze out across the beauty of the Ozark Mountains from high atop Inspiration Tower, Branson's 230-foot-tall observation point.

 During your visit to the tower, you can browse the gift shop and grab a quick snack at the concession area before ascending high to the top of the tower aboard incredible glass elevators.
 On a clear day, you'll be able to see more than 90 miles out into the horizon!
 The spectacular panoramic views from Inspiration Tower are unarguably the best in the Ozarks, so be sure to bring your camera to capture these images forever.

-The Inspiration Tower weighs a total of 3 million pounds, cost approximately $1.5 million to build, contains over 92,000 pounds of structural steel, and can withstand a constant wind of 172 mph or gusts of up to 224 mph!
-A convoy of 43 concrete trucks filled the tower foundation, which contains five miles' worth of rebar weighing 34.5 tons.
-The tower also contains over 4,400 square feet of glass - enough to cover a third of a football field!
-Two glass elevators transport visitors to the spacious, enclosed observation deck.
+The Inspiration Tower weighs a total of 3 million pounds, cost around $1.5 million dollars to build, contains more than 92,000lbs of steel, and can withstand a consistent wind of 172mph or gusts reaching 224mph!
+A caravan of 43 concrete trucks filled the structure's foundation, which now contains five miles of rebar weighing 34.5 tons.
+The tower also contains over 4,400sqft of glass which is enough to fill one third of a stadium football field!
+Two glass elevators shuttle visitors to the large, enclosed observation deck.